realworldocaml/book/book/maps-and-hashtables/README.md

 not the result we want.

 The abstraction-breaking nature of polymorphic compare can cause real and quite subtle bugs.
-If, for example, if you build a map whose keys are sets (which have the same issues with polymorphic compare that maps do), then the map built with the polymorphic comparator will behave incorrectly, separating out keys that should be aggregated
+If, for example, you build a map whose keys are sets (which have the same issues with polymorphic compare that maps do), then the map built with the polymorphic comparator will behave incorrectly, separating out keys that should be aggregated